 ACWA prepared a groundwater production fee assessment report in February 2021 consistent with Agua Caliente Water Authority Ordinance requirements.
-The fee was set at \$89.00/AF and adopted by the ACWA Board in April 2021 for implementation during WY 2022, and was renewed in June 2022 for implementation during WY 2023 and again in June 2023 for implementation during WY 2024 (current WY).
-In the WY 2023 Report, the adequacy of the current fee was assessed by evaluating the budget reserve given the projected Fiscal Year (FY) 2023 budget.
-ACWA's target budget reserve is 25% to 50%, which would result in a groundwater production fee in the range of \$103/AF to \$123/AF.
-However, because ACWA has not fully implemented aspects of the FY 2024 budget, no changes are recommended for the groundwater production fee.
-The ACWA Board will adopt a production fee for WY 2025 at the June 2024 Board Meeting.
+The fee was set at \$89.00/AF and originally adopted by the ACWA Board in April 2021 for implementation during WY 2022.
+The fee was most recently renewed in June 2024 for implementation during WY 2025 (current WY).
+In the WY 2024 Report, the adequacy of the current fee was assessed by evaluating the budget reserve given the projected Fiscal Year (FY) 2025 budget.
+ACWA's target budget reserve is 25% to 50%, which would result in a groundwater production fee in the range of \$87/AF to \$135/AF.
+Because the existing fee of \$89/AF falls in this range, no changes are recommended for the groundwater production fee.